-AC 2018-2019: In AC 2018-2019, both targets were met.
-Analysis provided a 52% average score in the International Business Partial SoBUSKE exam.
-The International Issues score on the ETS exam was 35% so that the acceptable and ideal targets were met.
-It should be noted that the international score on the SoBUSKE was 43% for the students taking the entire exam in MGT 4300 and 52% for the students in BUAD 3270.
+AC 2018-2019: In AC 2018-2019, the target was met.
+Preliminary analysis provides a 52% average score in the International Business Partial SoBUSKE exam.
+The International Issues score on the ETS exam was 35% so that the acceptable and ideal target were met.
+It should be noted that the International score on the SoBUSKE was 43% for the students taking the entire exam in MGT 4300 and 52% for the students in BUAD 3270.
 This difference is understandable given the emphasis placed in international issues in BUAD 3270.
-Based on these results, faculty decided to enhance the rigor of the course by removing a model (or sample) report from the course shell.
-Additionally, changes due to the pandemic enabled faculty to simulate how business was accomplished using MS Teams for course delivery and team meetings.
-International business faculty also hosted an international business webinar to encourage greater emphasis on international issues in other classes across the curriculum.
-Last, a new textbook that covers more international business topics than the previous textbook was adopted for the International Business course (BUAD 3270).

 AC 2020-2021: In AC 2020-2021, both the acceptable and ideal targets were met.
 Only 43 students out of 88 passed at or above the acceptable target of 70% for the International Business Partial SoBUSKE exam.
 Thus, the average score for the year is 49%.
 In reviewing the 3% loss from AC 2018-2019, some factors to explain this may be that the area experienced two hurricanes and two snowstorms with the resulting loss of water and electricity to the parish in addition to the global pandemic.

-Moreover, the decision to increase the rigor of the course by removing the ability of faculty to implement some of the desired changes from the AC 2018-19 report.
-Thus, going forward, the International Business faculty will develop a mini lesson to summarizes the major ideas of International Business which were provided to other faculty to include in their courses and share with students.
+Based on the analysis of the 2020-2021 (current year) results the faculty will continue to monitor students' performances, and move to implement additional instructional materials, if needed.
 These changes will improve the student's ability to be agile in the global business environment thereby continuing to push the cycle of improvement forward.

-SLO 5: Students will demonstrate the ability to solve problems from an integrated multi-disciplinary business perspective.
+SLO 5: Accounting.
+Students will demonstrate the ability to solve problems from an integrated multi-disciplinary business perspective.